 Ultimately, tanks allowed for a new level of mobility on the battlefield, and they could be instrumental in breaking through enemy lines.

 The British Mark I tank was one of the most popular tanks used during the war.
-Its design meant that it was effective in crossing difficult terrain and shielding soldiers from attack as they advance.
+Its design meant that it was effective in crossing difficult terrain and shielding soldiers from attacks as they advanced.

-The Battle of Cambrai in 1917 saw a mass tank attack by the British resulted in the capture of over 12,000 enemy soldiers.
+The Battle of Cambrai in 1917 saw a mass tank attack by the British resulting in the capture of over 12,000 enemy soldiers.

 This battle became famous because it showed the true potential of tanks as a weapon of war.